pagkly/Zed/Investopedia3/General Order (GO) Unclaimed Imported Goods Held by U.S. Customs.md

 ## Real-World Example of a General Order

-On February 16-17, 2017, the CBP held a nationwide online auction for general order merchandise abandoned at ports and moved to [bonded warehouses](https://www.investopedia.com/terms/w/warehouse-bond.asp).
+On February 16-17, 2017, the CBP held a nationwide online auction for general order merchandise abandoned at ports and moved to [[bonded warehouses]](https://www.investopedia.com/terms/w/warehouse-bond.asp).
 After six months, the merchandise became eligible for auction.
 The list of items included the following:

 -   2011 Mercedes Benz ML350
 -   2011 Ford Fusion